canorve/GALFITools/docs/usage.rst

 This section explains how to use the GALFITools routines.
 All of these routines are *shell commands*.
-If you wish to use the Python functions underlying these routines within your own scripts, please refer to the :doc:`api` section.
+If you wish to use the Python functions underlying these routines within your own scripts, please check to the :doc:`api`.

 Components refer to individual surface brightness models, each following a specific order within